Audrey Hepburn

 Givenchy dressed Audrey in Roman Holiday, Breakfast at Tiffany’s, Charade, and My Fair Lady.
 He also designed her beautiful hats and created a fragrance for her, an early celebrity collaboration.

 Remembering Style Icon: Audrey Hepburn.
-Givenchy designed gown in Sabrina, 1954.
+Givenchy designed a gown in Sabrina, 1954.

 Audrey Hepburn